styxlab/gatsby-theme-try-ghost/CONTRIBUTING.md

 It's always rewarding to write a new plugin as you really see your own accomplishments.
 Again, choose something that is missing in your own project.
 Some obvious plugins that are currently missing are:

+- Search plugin (UI and backend)
+- A new theme (e.g. [London](https://london.ghost.io/elements/))
 - Social link plugin (social links can be more easily added and configured)
-- Google AMP pages
-- Search plugin (UI and backend)
 - About page (similar to [gatsby-theme-ghost-contact](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-ghost-contact))

-- Gatsby images within content areas
+# Typescipt

+This project has been written in plain JS and uses runtime type checking with property types.
+I am in favour of the strongly typed Typescript system, so type issues can already been detected at build time.
+The great thing about Typescript is that one can migrate to it incrementally.
+You can pick just one project file, convert it to Typescript and leave everything else as is.
+So, this is also a good place to contribute to this project.

 # Write unit tests